Launching Abraham Lincoln's Campaign for the Presidency

 While Joseph was well-anchored in West Chester, he had a younger brother, Edward J. Lewis, who had migrated to Bloomington, Illinois.
 He was part of a small band of migrants from Chester County that had moved to Bloomington hoping to take advantage of the growing state.
 Most were well-educated in law and able to establish practices as lawyers, politicians and educators.
 This provided an important connection for Lewis in West Chester.
 At the time, he knew just a bit more than Abraham Lincoln's name.
 But given the right circumstances, he would become a supporter.

 Such circumstances occurred when Lincoln decided to run for the U.S. Senate against incumbent Democratic Senator Stephen Douglas in 1858.
 In those days, U.S. Senators were selected by state legislators rather than the popular vote.
 This resulted in a campaign centered around getting voters to support a political party rather than a candidate.
 The strategy Lincoln used was to meet Douglas in a grueling set of debates in seven districts throughout Illinois.
 These were arranged by Jesse W. Fell, a political advisor to Lincoln.
-By the end of the debates, Lincoln had taken his message and speaking style to new levels, gaining recognition--at least in states surrounding Illinois.
-In November of 1858, Lincoln won the popular vote when the Republicans garnered 125,430 votes to the Democrats 121,609 votes.
+By the end of the debates, Lincoln had taken his message and speaking style to new levels, gaining recognition in Illinois and the surrounding states.
+In November of 1858, Lincoln did indeed win the popular vote when the Republicans captured 125,430 votes to the Democrats 121,609 votes.
 But the joint session of the Illinois Legislature would not convene until January and Lincoln had to wait patiently for the outcome of their selection process.

 It was within this backdrop that the seeds of the biography were planted on a chilly evening in Bloomington.
 Needing a break from his campaign, Lincoln visited his friend Judge David Davis at the McLean County Courthouse.
 As evening approached, he stepped outside where he had a chance encounter with Jesse Fell.
 Lincoln and Fell first met in 1834 when Lincoln was a member of the Illinois state legislature and Fell was a lobbyist for local interests.
 They were the same age, shared similar political values, and would become life-long friends.
 Fell had moved to Illinois from Chester County where he was born in Toughkenamon, a rural farming village in New Garden Township near West Chester.
-Although transplanted to Illinois with his brother Kersey and friend Edward Lewis, he maintained close contact to West Chester where he had been educated.
+As a young man he moved west to Illinois where he joined his brother Kersey and friend Edward Lewis in business dealings.
+Through these contacts, he was able to maintain close contact to West Chester.

-It was during this respite that Jesse Fell and Abraham Lincoln began chatting on the sidewalks of Bloomington.
-After a few minutes, Fell invited Lincoln to his brother Kersey's nearby law office to discuss Lincoln's prospects for the presidential election in 1860.
+It was during this respite in Bloomington that Jesse Fell and Abraham Lincoln began chatting on the sidewalks.
+After a few minutes, Fell invited Lincoln to Kersey's nearby law office to discuss Lincoln's prospects for the presidential election in 1860.
 Fell had recently visited several eastern states where he met Republicans who had become aware of a western politician who was gaining a reputation as a political force.
 But beyond his name they knew little of him.
 If Lincoln were given some exposure in the northeast part of the country, thought Fell, he may possibly receive the support needed to be a viable candidate.

 "Won't you do it?"